-- 8. Select any of these authentication methods: - Open System: This option provides no security. - Shared Key: You must use WEP encryption and enter at least one shared key. - WPA/WPA2 Personal/WPA Auto-Personal: This option provides strong security.
+- 8. Select any of these authentication methods: - Open System: This option provides no security. - WPA/WPA2 Personal/WPA Auto-Personal: This option provides strong security.
 You can use either WPA (with TKIP) or WPA2 (with AES).
 If you select this option, you must use TKIP + AES encryption and enter the WPA passphrase (network key). - WPA/WPA2 Enterprise/WPA Auto-Enterprise: This option provides very strong security.
-It is with integrated EAP server or an external RADIUS back-end authentication server. - Radius with 802.1x
+It is with integrated EAP server or an external RADIUS back-end authentication server. - 9.
+When done, click Apply.